This chapter is taken from the book A Primer on Scientific Programming with Python by H. P. Langtangen, 5th edition, Springer, 2016.

 The complete code appears in the file logistic_func.py.

-Logistic growth via a class-based approach
+ODE.
+Comparison with the code in the section Logistic growth via a function-based approach

 The style adopted for this class-based example have several important ingredients motivated by professional programming habits: